 4.1 Make Available, Protect and Maintain Information.
 The Officer shall protect and maintain public information and make it available for public inspection and copying as required by the TPIA.

 4.2 Evaluate Resources.
 Every two years, the Officer shall reevaluate the adequacy of the staffing level; administrative, technical and physical safeguards; and other resources allocated to comply with the TPIA and inform the Chancellor or president, as appropriate, of any changed needs in writing.
-The Officer shall certify, in writing, the completion of this evaluation and maintain the certification in a readily-accessible file.

 Sec.
 5 Sign.